emcien/parenting/README.md

 Because you may have more tasks than can reasonably run simultaneously (memory restrictions, processor count, etc), you usually would like to specify an upper-limit on how many of those tasks may be running simultaneously.
-If you have chores that are disproportionately long, you usually want to minimize the net run-time - Chores allows you to specify a 'cost' for each chore, which it will use to sort them into longest-job first (provably minimzing the net run-time).
+If you have chores that are disproportionately long, you usually want to minimize the net run-time - Parenting allows you to specify a 'cost' for each chore, which it will use to sort them into longest-job first (provably minimzing the net run-time).

 The most important detail is that your chores will probably want to do some kind of logging,